Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/how-to/_index.md

 ### 2. Make a AI request to the AI Proxy Advanced plugin

-User will need to split the document into chunks by their own, typically use tools like`langchain_text_splitters`, and feed the splitted chunk using Admin API.
+Before feeding data to AI Gateway, split your input data into chunks using a tool like `langchain_text_splitters`.
+Then, you can feed the split chunks into AI Gateway using the Kong Admin API.

 The following example shows how to ingest content to the vector database for building the knowledge base.
 The AI RAG Injector plugin uses the OpenAI `text-embedding-3-large` model to generate embeddings for the content and stores them in Redis.